folkzb/magalu/mgc/cli/docs/kubernetes/cluster/create.md

     --node-pools array(object)      An array representing a set of nodes within a Kubernetes cluster.

                                     Use --node-pools=help for more details
-    --param.version string          The native Kubernetes version of the cluster.
+    --version string                The native Kubernetes version of the cluster.
                                     Please specify the Kubernetes version using the standard "vX.Y.Z" format.
                                      (default "v1.30.2")
--v, --version                       version for create
     --zone string                   [Deprecated] This parameter is deprecated and its use won't create a cluster at requested zone.
                                     Identifier of the zone where the Kubernetes cluster will be located.
 ```